amandagaabo/my-14ers/README.md

 ## Functions - Data Manipulation
 *	Add peak - adds peak to the users peak log
 * Get peak data - get data for individual peak that user is adding to their list
-* Get peak photo - gets photo from flickr using lat and long from 14er get peak data request
 *	Remove peak - removes peak from the users peak log
 *	Sort by rank - sort list by rank
 *	Sort by date completed - sort list by date climbed
 *	Sort by peak name - sort list alphabetically by peak name
-* Render map - Google map API, load full CO map view, add peaks
+* Render map - Google map API, load full CO map view, add peak pins with infowindows

 ## Additional features if there is time
 *	User login